 Abstract.
-Neutron Activation Analysis (NAA) is among the most reliable analytical techniques that can be used for the simultaneous analysis of multiple elements present in a sample.
-The technique involves exposing samples to a flux of neutrons for a predetermined period of time and then measuring the emanating characteristic γ -rays from the activated elements using a calibrated γ -ray spectrometer.
+Neutron Activation Analysis (NAA) is among the most accurate and reliable analytical techniques that is be used for the simultaneous analysis of multiple elements present in a sample.
+The technique involves exposing samples to a flux of neutrons for a predetermined time and then measuring the emanating characteristic γ -rays from the activated elements using a calibrated γ -ray spectrometer.
 A successful analysis depends on various factors, such as the neutron energy, neutron flux, and the sample matrix.
-The aim of this study was to investigate the feasibility of the NAA technique for routine analysis as a result of industrial pollution in the Richards Bay area, Kwa-Zulu Natal, South Africa.
-Richards Bay is an industrialized area and consists of industries that can potentially release elements such as aluminum, iron, lead, arsenic and others.
-Experiments with a test sample of mixed metals were made at the facility prior to analyzing the collected samples and they revealed that Al and Fe could be determined accurately with D-T generator, while the Am-Be source was sensitive to Al.
+The aim of this study was to investigate the feasibility of using the technique for routine elemental pollution measurements in soil and water in the Richards Bay area.
+Richards Bay is an industrialized area and consists of industries that can emit elements such as aluminum, iron, lead, arsenic etc. The calibration of the neutron facility using a mixed metals sample showed the possibility to analyze Al and Fe using 14 MeV neutrons (from the STNG) and that Al can be identified using a neutron flux from the Am-Be source.